 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Malaga Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Málaga–Costa del Sol Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Málaga–Costa del Sol Airport.

 What to Expect